 The Company is exposed to foreign currency risk on fluctuations in foreign exchange rates for any cash, amounts receivable, accounts payable, accrued liabilities and deferred grants that are denominated in foreign currencies.
-The Company's foreign currency risk is related to expenses denominated in United States dollars and to a lesser extent denominated in Euros.
+The Company's foreign currency risk is primarily related to expenses denominated in United States dollars.